 6. Does the photographer your considering have letters of referral/recommendation from previously satisfied clients?
 These are important backing the credibility of the business or individual.

 7. Does the photographer work alone or do they have an assistant accompanying them?
-An assistant, (depending upon the size of the wedding), is for the most part, an absolute priority on a wedding event.
+An assistant, (depending upon the size of the wedding), is for the most part, an absolute priority at a wedding event.

 8. Book your photographer “Early” to reserve your day and avoid disappointment.
 I often book one year or more in advance.

 9. Diffused/blurred action imagery is desired by some clients and is very unfavourable to others.
 What does your photographer produce?

 10. Black and white, colour and sepia tone imagery is very popular at weddings.
 Does your photographer offer all and if so, do you have to pay more for black and white or sepia for instance?

 11. Some photographers charge per location on your wedding day and these fees may be additional or above the contracted bridal package price.
 Obtain an accurate price quote prior to the event.

 12. How long will you have to wait to view your originals/proofs or digital medium after your wedding is over?
 Generally speaking, 2-3 weeks is an acceptable time frame.

 13. What is the turn around time regarding the completion of your finished albums if included with your package?
 Up to three months is very common for “GOOD QUALITY PROFESSIONALLY” produced work.

 14. Does your photographer offer a full line of services including professional corrective retouching, custom printing of photographs, “true archival” lamination and dry mounting services if required?

-15. Does your photographer have back up equipment should the main camera or lighting system fail?
+15. Does your photographer have back up camera & lighting equipment should the main items fail?